Updated: Dec 16, 2020

-It was my birthday - July 28th 2009 when I woke up not realising I had lost three quarters of my hearing in my right ear.
+It was my birthday - July 28th 2009 when I woke up not realising I had lost three-quarters of my hearing in my right ear.
 That might seem strange to you, but when you’re already deaf in your left ear, you’re already behind the curve.
-By the time I had jumped on my motorbike to go to work I knew something was amiss, but when I turned it on, the realisation of it struck me immediately.
+By the time I had jumped on my motorbike to go to work, I knew something was amiss, but when I turned it on, the realisation of it struck me immediately.

-Tests at the Eye & Ear Hospital confirmed what I felt; but the tests and subsequent scans provided no answers as to the reasons why.
+Tests at the Eye & Ear Hospital confirmed what I felt, but the tests and subsequent scans provided no answers as to the reasons why.
 A hopeful cocktail of anti-inflammatory medicines and some other miracle allowed my hearing to return within three months.
 It would take another 3 episodes before I would notice the link between the extreme stress I allowed myself to take on in a busy bid role and my recurring bouts of hearing loss.

 Was it really the stress?
-Despite MRI’s, an ultrasound, a genetic test and a range of other diagnostics, ENT specialists have been unable to find a cause for the bouts of Sudden Sensorineural Hearing Loss (SSHL) I suffered.
+Despite MRI’s, an ultrasound, a genetic test, and a range of other diagnostics, ENT specialists have been unable to find a cause for the bouts of Sudden Sensorineural Hearing Loss (SSHL) I suffered.
 When I looked at my life, all roads led back to my work and the way I approached it.
 I was a workaholic.
-Imagine my shock horror then, when a Dr I consulted while studying yoga in the Himalayas in 2015, (who was trained in both western medicine and in Ayurveda), gently told me that my adrenal function had collapsed around the same time I stopped the work that was causing the stress.
+Imagine my shock horror then, when a Dr. I consulted while studying yoga in the Himalayas in 2015, (who was trained in both western medicines and in Ayurveda), gently told me that my adrenal function had collapsed around the same time I stopped the work that was causing the stress.
 What...?
 Why...?
 Humans weren’t built to fire adrenaline constantly for years and I had been pursuing the wins for more than a decade, enjoying the thrill of the chase and ignoring the downsides.
 In reflecting back over my career, I also faced the realisation that I’d forgotten how to relax.
 My work was in the palm of my hands (as a Blackberry) and I was ‘ON’ 24/7.

 In the 20 years I worked in bid and proposal management I have seen the impacts of overwork and stress on colleagues from across the stakeholder groups involved in bids, and at all levels of the organisation.
 We love this work for diverse reasons, and I suspect many of us enjoy the thrill of the chase as much as we love the win.